• Home

 + Is there a conflict of interest in having board members who are related, or married to each other?
 No. Roberts Rules of Order does not address relations, nor spouses specifically.
 It relies on the notion of “direct personal or pecuniary interest”.

-The crisis extends across the entire real estate sector, including shortages of available and developable land, affordable and small leaseholds, commercial/retail real estate, adequate community assets, and gathering spaces.
+The crisis extends across the entire real estate sector, including shortages of available and developable land, affordable and small leaseholds, commercial/retail real estate, adequate community assets, and gathering spaces, on top of housing.

 Up to this point, beyond the initial $3,000 grant, we have been self-funded.
 We have applied for various grants since 2023, unsuccessful to date.